You may have to pay Machine Games Duty (MGD) if you have machines that give cash prizes (such as slot, fruit or quiz machines) on your premises.

 - bookmaking office licence or bingo club licence

 There are different rules if you’re the tenant of a pub.
-You’re responsible for MGD, not the premises licence owner (usually the pub’s owner).
+You’re responsible for Machine Games Duty, rather than the premises licence owner (usually the pub’s owner).